James C. Neill: Militia captain

 Due to his previous experience in battle, Neill had some knowledge of artillery.
 In 1834 Neill and his family moved to Mina, modern day Bastrop.
 On September 28, 1835, when armed conflict with Antonio López de Santa Anna's Mexican troops seemed inevitable, he joined the Texian militia as a captain of artillery.
 On October 2, 1835, he saw action at the conflict at Gonzales.
 Texian John Holland Jenkins recorded that Neill actually fired the famed Gonzales "Come and Take It" cannon, crediting him with firing "the first shot of the Texas Revolution."

 After Gonzales, James would move onwards to the Alamo and join with Stephen F. Austin's forces in the Siege of Bexar.
 From December 5–10, Neill's battery provided covering fire for the assault on San Antonio de Béxar.
 He had gained an additional artillery piece from the Battle of Concepción and two more from the New Orleans Grays.
 They would be placed in the Texian post, just west of the Alamo, confronting the town, however their fire could not shake Cos from Bexar.
 Then, Neill and his command formed a plan.
 They took a cannon across the San Antonio River and fired upon the Alamo as a diversionary tactic.
 The plan worked and the Texians were able to enter into Bexar.
 House to house fighting would eventually push the Mexicans back and into the Alamo.
-On December 8, the Mexican Army made a counterattack, Neill and his crew were there to answer back with canister.
-The flying hailstorm would quickly end the advance, ultimately resulting in the surrender of the Mexican forces on December 9.
+On December 8, the Mexican Army made a counterattack, Neill and his crew were there to answer back with canister-shot from their cannons.
+The flying hailstorm of iron would quickly end the advance, ultimately resulting in the surrender of the Mexican forces on December 9.